 Choose a Web Host

 The first step to building a website is choosing a web host.
 Your web host will provide the servers that store your pages, and if you are building your own site, web hosting will be the biggest component of your website costs.
-Because of that, it's very important to choose well.
+Based on your choice of CMS, you can consider choosing it’s dedicated service provider.
+For example, if you are building your website on WordPress, you can consider choosing a managed WordPress hosting.
+Similarly, you can also consider all in one web hosting and website builders that offer and manage everything for your online business so that you can focus on your business operations more than going too technical.
+Considering the fact that there are too many metrics to note, it's very important to choose well.
 The best web hosting providers are those that perform well against two key metrics: "uptime", which is a measure of how often their server drops out, and speed.
 Some will also offer extra services like SSL certificates (see below) which will ensure that your site stays secure.

 Next, it's time to choose a domain name.
 When it comes to registering a domain name, you have two options.
 Some web hosts will allow you to do this directly from their hosting interface.
 Others will require you to register your own domain name, and then transfer it to their servers.